hutschen/mv-tool-docker/README.md

-# Docker Container for MV-Tool
+# Docker image for MV-Tool

 MV-Tool is for tracking measures in information security.
 If information security is to be implemented according to [BSI IT Grundschutz](https://www.bsi.bund.de/DE/Themen/Unternehmen-und-Organisationen/Standards-und-Zertifizierung/IT-Grundschutz/IT-Grundschutz-Kompendium/it-grundschutz-kompendium_node.html) or another procedure or standard, many information security measures need to be implemented.